PsiKai/pk-components/src/lib/components/FileInput/README.md

 #### Description

 A styled file input.
 Hides the native browser display and substitutes a button-like label which triggers the input on click.
 Optionally displays an additional label text, and displays the `accept` attribute as hint text.
 The `fileDisplay` prop optionally shows a file name or image preview of the selected file or files.
 The component forwards a Ref object to the input for clearing the inputs value after form submission.
+Optionally can made into a file dropzone.

 #### Props